MatteoM95/CEMS-Wildfire-Dataset/README.md

 ## Introduction and Data sources

 The **Copernicus Emergency Management Service (CEMS)** is a component of the European Union's Copernicus Programme.
 It provides rapid geospatial information during emergencies, and damage assessment for events such as floods, wildfires, and earthquakes.
 In particular, [**Copernicus Rapid Mapping**](https://emergency.copernicus.eu/mapping/list-of-activations-rapid) provides on-demand mapping services in cases of various natural disasters, offering detailed and up-to-date geospatial information that assists in disaster management and risk assessment.
-For each activation under tag **Wildfire** are available different post-fire products:
-- **FEP** (First Estimation): a first estimation of the burned area.
-- **DEL** (Delineation): a delineation of the area affected by the wildfire.
-- **GRA** (Grading): a detailed description about the severity of the burned area.

-Each product includes metadata and associated JSON files which contain geographical details about the affected areas.
-NOTE: Since I do not have the license to distribute those files then they must be retrived on Copenicus website

 The satellite imagery comes from Sentinel-2 L2A, which spans across 12 distinct bands of the light spectrum, each with a resolution of 10 meters.
 Sentinel Level-2A data undergoes an atmospheric correction process to adjust for the reflectance values influenced by the atmosphere.
 These images are downloaded using SentinelHub APIs.